where to stand in pickleball

 Yes, the return team can stack.
 Here's how it works.

 First, the designated returner must return the serve.
-The rule book says the server must serve to each opponent equally.
+The rule book says the server must serve each opponent equally.

 So, the stacking or shifting of players cannot happen until the proper returner hits the serve back over the net.
 Once this has happened the return team can shift positions.